Audition FAQ

 There are a few practical things you may wish to do before your audition.
 A copy of the script is available in the LCT box office for you to peruse, though you must remain in the building while you read it.
 Stop by during office hours to read the script and become familiar with the characters and the storyline.

-The most important preparation you can do is to come ready to listen, use your loudest voice, and have fun!
-We want to get to know you and your personality!
-The best way to do that is to relax and enjoy the audition process, even though we know you might feel nervous.
+The most important preparation you can do is to bring and employ your imagination, share your full vocal range loudly and expressively, be willing to try anything, and have fun!
+We want to get to know you and your personality.
+The best way to do that is to relax and enjoy the audition process.
+We know you might feel nervous and will do our best to provide clear, concise instructions, to make you as comfortable as possible so you can truly shine and share your artistry!

 Should I audition even if it’s my first time and I may not get a part?